Bastardkb/bastardkb.github.io/help/dactyl_print.md

 Dactyls take a long time to print, so it's important to ensure good bed adhesion.

 This will depend on your printer - if you have experience with it and are sure that it'll adhere properly, go ahead.
 It's still recommended to **stick around for the first few layers**, to check that the print is not warping.
-If the print warps, it will be visible during the final build, or may even (for plates and tents) prevent installation completely !
+If the print warps, it will be visible during the final build, or may even (for plates and tents) prevent installation completely!

 If your print does not stick, here are a few pointers:
 - Add a brim, of 5 or 6 mm